-You have to be aware that every Estate is different and will require a different amount of time and work to administer.
+You must be aware that every Estate is different and will require a different amount of time and work to administer.

 On average the percentage a solicitor will charge for executing a Will is around 1-2%.
 There is nothing stopping a solicitor from charging whatever percentage they want but most will be somewhere between 0.50% and 5%.
 Some will charge a higher percentage on liquid assets than on a property.
 You will also need to take into account additional expenses such as court fees, VAT and any other disbursements.
 The cost of the grant of probate is £155.
 It is important to note that percentage rates do not take the complexity of the estate into account only the value.

 On average these work out to be around £250 an hour but they can be anywhere between £100 -£400 depending on experience and location.
 It is important to know that hourly rates are not charged solely on the hours spent doing actual paperwork.
 When calculating how many hours of work they have done solicitors will include a combination of tasks, just some include meetings, phone calls and letters.
 For example, if you were to speak to your solicitor four times, around 10-15 minutes, your solicitor will add an hour to your overall bill.
 Without realising these hours can often add up and end up costing you a lot more than you expect so it is important to be aware of your contact time.

 When using an hourly rate, it is hard to monitor exactly how many hours of work are actually being done and the longer it takes the more expensive it will become.
 You will not know for sure how many hours of work the solicitor has done until the administration is complete and you have received the bill.

 You can read more about solicitor’s guideline hourly rates on the government website.

 Percentage and hourly rates combined